-He emailed the council on Thursday to request security at the upcoming council meeting, which has the contentious Louise Street issue on the agenda.
-The last time it appeared on the agenda -- July 16 -- Mr. Sinnott wrote, he and his wife were confronted on the way to their car by people opposed to his project.
+He emailed the council last week to request security at the Aug.
+20 council meeting, which has the contentious Louise Street issue on the agenda.
+The last time it appeared on the agenda — July 16 — Mr. Sinnott wrote, he and his wife were confronted on the way to their car by people opposed to his project.

 Obscenities and raised voices ensued, he said.
 "They were very close to violence," he told the council.
 "It is unfortunate to see a situation like this in our small City."

-So for the first time in almost 30 years of attending the meetings, Mr. Sinnott wrote, he's asking for security at a council meeting.
+So, for the first time in almost 30 years of attending the meetings, Mr. Sinnott wrote, he asked for security at a council meeting.

 A Louise Street representative disputed Mr. Sinnott's accounting of events.

 "I witnessed the incident Mr. Sinnott describes in his Aug.
-15th email," Kiki Kapany wrote to the council on Friday morning.
+15th email," Kiki Kapany wrote to the council the day after the developer made his request.
 One person who doesn't live on Louise Street approached the Sinnotts and exchanged words, according to Ms. Kapany, and when the person went to sit on a bench, Mr. Sinnott turned back to confront him.
 "This is not the action of a man who did not feel safe.
 Mr. Sinnott's wife soon pulled him away and they returned to their car."

 The developer "is the aggressor in this dispute, not the victim" and it is the Louise Street residents who have lived in fear and need protection, Ms. Kapany said, thanks to months of bullying, threats and intimidation.

 "The bottom line here is that Mr. Sinnott is asking for police protection because he does not like something someone said to him after the last meeting.
 Spending the city's money in such a manner would be a ludicrous waste of city resources."

 In any case, in what may be a happy coincidence for Mr. Sinnott, the police were already planning to attend the meeting.